tchapi/davis/README.md

 ![Status page](https://raw.githubusercontent.com/tchapi/davis/master/_screenshots/status.png)

-> Note that there is no user, no principals, etc created by default.
+> Note that there is no user and no principals created by default.

 # Development